snipersystemanalysis-lang/kampala-traffic-ai-warning-system-/Readme.md

 Check the Project_Manual.pdf included in this repository

-Contact the system developer
+Contact the system developer for more information

 KAKANYERO DEOGRACIOUS +256 755 684998
 NGOROK EMMANUEL MORGAN +256 0705015316

-emmymorgan1278@gmail.com